appsignal/appsignal-docs/source/nodejs/metrics/minutely-probes.html.md

 title: "Minutely probes"
 ---

 Minutely probes are a mechanism to periodically send custom metrics to AppSignal.
-In minutely intervals from when the probe was first created, a user-defined function can be called in which you can capture metrics in order to send them to AppSignal.
+In minutely intervals from when the probe was first created, a user-defined function can be called in which you can capture metrics to send them to AppSignal.
 As minutely probes are instances of `EventEmitter`s, they are asynchronous.

 ## Creating probes